MoCsabi/WRO2025-FE-StormsNGR/src/README.md

 `correctWallDist(walldirection, targetDistance)`
 Works similarly to `setLane` but moves at a very limited angle (10°) so arcing straight at the end won't affect the distance from the wall, enabling extra precise positioning.
 Designed for when the robot has to move straight for an entire section, so it has a lot of space for precise movements.

-`turnCorner()`<br>
+`turnCorner(targetLane)`<br>
 Turns the corner at the and of a section.
-It can turn two ways depending on the current lane of the robot on the end of the section (inner lane or outer lane).
+Default targetLane is `DETECTION`, which signals the robot hasn't yet detected all obstacles.
+In this case the robot turns so it ends up in between the two lanes.
+If targetLane is set the robot performs an optimized one-arc turn into the correct lane.

 ## Robot run strategy